umich-its-networking/git-training-pub/ex-git-basics.md

 $ git commit -a
 ```

 Note that since we didn't sepecify the commit message on the command, git will drop you into the text editor (specified in your `$EDITOR`) to compose the message.
-It helpfully add text to the temp document it creates that looks like this:
+It helpfully adds text to the temp document it creates that looks like this:

 ```